Time-Invariant Feedback Strategies Do Not Increase Capacity of AGN Channels Driven by Stable and Certain Unstable Autoregressive Noise: Characterizations of FTFI and FTwFI Capacity of AGN Channels

 {\it Error Recursion of the Generalized Kalman-filter, $E_t^{nfb}\tri X_t-\widehat{X}_t, t=1, \ldots, n$ :}

 (b) The lower bound characterization of the $n-$FTwFI capacity $C_n^{nfb}(\kappa,v_0)$, defined by (\ref{FTFIC_1}), is

 \end{corollary} \begin{proof} (a) Similar to the feedback capacity of Theorem~\ref{thm_FTWFI}, by the maximum entropy of Gaussian distributions, the maximizing distributions ${\bf P}_{X_t|X^{t-1}, V_0}, t=1, \ldots, n$ for the optimization problem (\ref{FTFIC_1}) are conditionally Gaussian, such that $(X^n,Y^n)$ for $V_0=v_0$, is jointly Gaussian, the average power constraint is satisfied, and condition (\ref{g_cp_3}) is respected.
 Clearly, the restriction to distributions that satisfy (\ref{is_nfb}) result in a lower bound on $C_n^{nfb}(\kappa,v_0)$ defined by (\ref{FTFIC_1}).
-Note that the restriction to (\ref{is_nfb}) is precisely the restriction of feedback distributions (\ref{tv_is}) to nofeedback distributions.
-The rest of the equations follow, similarly to Theorem~\ref{thm_FTFI}.(a), and in particular, (\ref{Q_1_3_s1}), if the channel is used without feedback, i.e., $X_t=\Lambda_t X_{t-1} +Z_t$.
-The rest of the expression of part (a) are obtained as in Theorem~\ref{thm_FTFI}.(a). (b) The derivation follows from the expressions of part (a). \end{proof}
+Note that the restriction to (\ref{is_nfb}) is precisely the restriction of feedback distributions (\ref{tv_is}) to non-feedback distributions.
+The rest of the equations follow, similarly to Theorem~\ref{thm_FTFI}.(a), and in particular, (\ref{Q_1_3_s1}), if the channel is used without feedback, i.e., $X_t=\overline{\Lambda}_t X_{t-1} +Z_t$.
+The rest of the expression of part (a) are obtained as in Theorem~\ref{thm_FTFI}.(a), and the generalized Kalman-filter recursions follow from \cite{caines1988,kailath-sayed-hassibi}. (b) Due to the expressions of part (a). \end{proof}

 \ \